 How often and how many treatments?

 Typically, at least 3 sessions are needed to reach the full effects, but often results are noted after the very first treatments.
 Treatment generally takes around 20-30 minutes, but can be longer or shorter based on the animal's condition or temperament.
 Depending on the condition, animals can be treated as often as every 2 days, weekly, or monthly.
 Acute problems typically need 2-3 treatments, while chronic conditions can take 4-6, with followup appointments every few months afterwards.
-Dr. Drost can help you to determine the frequency and interval of treatment.
+Dr. Sundstrom can help you to determine the frequency and interval of treatment.